mrfearless/creating-controls-in-assembler/painting-our-control-sb-paint.md

 Then we proceed to paint the background of our **SimpleButton** control with the color retrieved, using the standard [FillRect](https://msdn.microsoft.com/en-us/library/windows/desktop/dd162719%28v=vs.85%29.aspx) api call.

-We then clean up the brushes used, and return to `_SB_Paint` ready to call the next subfunction to handle painting our text and border.
-Each of those subfunctions works in a similar manner, by fetching the appropriate external property value and then painting based on those values for text or border colors, depending on the status of the control: selected, enabled or if the mouse is over the control.
+We then clean up the brushes used, and return to `_SB_Paint` ready to call the next sub-function to handle painting our text and border.
+Each of those sub-functions works in a similar manner, by fetching the appropriate external property value and then painting based on those values for text or border colors, depending on the status of the control: selected, enabled or if the mouse is over the control.